stefanotorresi/facile-it.github.io/content/blog/eng/message-pack-an-alternative-to-json.md

 sys	0m0.120s
 ```

-Numbers are self explanatory: the binary MessagePack is *smaller* than minified JSON, but MessagePack deserialization is *slower* than JSON parsing process, without a doubt.
+Numbers are self-explanatory: the MessagePack binary is *smaller* than the minified JSON, but MessagePack deserialization is clearly *slower* than JSON parsing process.

 Before going on, we also need to say that all tests are executed in the following described environment and the full code of this benchmark is free available [here](https://github.com/salvatorecordiano/facile-it-message-pack-benchmark/).